Buffalo Supermarket Shooting: What Do We Know So Far? - The Yeshiva World

 Officials said the rifle Gendron used in the attack was purchased legally but the magazines he used for ammunition were not allowed to be sold in New York.

-After the shooting, Gedron appeared before a judge in a paper medical gown and was arraigned on a murder charge.
+After the shooting, Gendron appeared before a judge in a paper medical gown and was arraigned on a murder charge.
+He has pleaded not guilty.

 WHO ARE THE VICTIMS?

-Police have not released the names of most of the victims.
-They have said that, including the wounded, 11 victims were Black and two were white.
+Police said the 13 victims, including the wounded, ranged in age from 20 to 86.

-The dead include Aaron Salter, a retired Buffalo police officer who was working as a security guard at the store.
-Salter fired multiple shots at the assailant, striking him at least once.
-Officials said he was a hero who saved lives by running toward danger.
+The 10 dead include Aaron Salter, a retired Buffalo police officer working as a security guard at the store.
+Salter fired multiple shots at the assailant, striking his body armor at least once, although the bullet did not pierce.
+Officials called him a a hero who saved lives by running toward danger.
 A local resident said he cared about the community and looked after the store.

-Katherine Massey was “a beautiful soul” who was killed while shopping, sister Barbara Massey said.
-Another victim was a church deacon who worked as a driver.
+Katherine Massey, 72, was “a beautiful soul” who was killed while shopping, sister Barbara Massey said.

-Among the injured was Zaire Goodman, the son of a staffer to State Sen. Tim Kennedy.
-The 20-year-old was shot in the neck but recovering, Kennedy said.
+Heyward Patterson, 67, was a deacon at a nearby church.
+He’d gone by the church’s soup kitchen before heading to the supermarket, where he offered an informal taxi service and would drive people home with their bags.

+The other people killed in the shooting were Roberta A. Drury, 32, Margus D. Morrison, 52, Andre Mackneil, 53, Geraldine Talley, 62, Celestine Chaney, 65, and Pearl Young, 77.
+The injured included Zaire Goodman, 20, Jennifer Warrington, 50, and Christopher Braden, 55.

 (AP)